DenisKozarezov/interpreter/README.md

 > [!WARNING]
 > This repository is a pet project and is purely for academic interest.
 The scripting language being developed
 > here (the so-called **guest language**) is not a real programming language.
 The goals of the project are
-> to study the topic of text recognition and its subsequent lexing, parsing and execution of an abstract
+> to study the topic of source program recognition and its subsequent lexing, parsing and execution of an abstract
 > syntax tree (AST).

 > [!NOTE]